Skip to main content

 Skullcap (Black, 1.5 Miles)

-Skullcap is rated most difficult.
+Skullcap is rated the most difficult.
 It starts with a rock drop into a roller-coaster downhill, then proceeds past a scenic rock bluff and climbs to the top of the second downhill.
-The trail then meanders along the south ridge of the Kinnickinnic river valley before heading back to Slippery Jack or Crimini.
+The trail then meanders along the south ridge of the Kinnickinnic River valley before heading back to Slippery Jack or Crimini.
 Along the way, you will encounter a very steep and short climb that adds to the 225 feet of total elevation gain for this trail.

 The Big Loop (All, 10 Miles)